The index of certain Stiefel manifolds: Index computations

-which by Proposition \ref{p3} is a sum of homogeneous polynomials in $v_j$ of degree a multiple of $(p-1)$ which also lie in the ideal $\langle v_1^{p-1},\cdots, v_n^{p-1} \rangle$.
-Therefore, the same result holds for $c'(V)$, and the result follows.
-In the quaternionic case, the pullback $U$ of the canonical bundle to $C_p^n$, is twice the regular representation as a complex bundle.
-It follows that
+It follows that the classes $c'(W)$ equal the classes $M_i$.
+In the quaternionic case, the pullback $U$ of the canonical bundle to $C_p^n$, is twice the regular representation as a complex bundle, and the rest of the proof follows analogously by Propositions \ref{p3} and \ref{H-stief}. \end{proof}